 “Surf-style guitar, Jew’s Harp and an almost pornographic bass groove.” – Uptown Magazine

 “Zrada’s album is 16 tracks of harmonious majesty, intricately crafted with raucous rock attitude.” – Stylus Magazine

 “Balkan and Slavic melodies fused with old-school punk rock energy and set to a raging boil.” – Winnipeg Free Press

 In 2005, six musicians who loved equally Ukrainian folk music and all things metal, came together to create a unique sonic tableau.
 Trumpet, accordion and violin led the songs while guitars and booming drums propelled the music forward, often times at break-neck speed.
 With a variety of lineup changes over the years Zrada has continued to incorporate new styles, such as jazz and Afro-beat into their repertoire.
 Zrada has become a mainstay in Winnipeg’s diverse music scene and has also performed on a variety of Canadian and American stages.
-Recent performances include headlining at the Festival du Voyageur, Big Fun Music Festival and an upcoming performance at the West End Cultural Centre with Western Canada Music Award winners The Mariachi Ghost.
+Recent performances include headlining at the Festival du Voyageur, Big Fun Music Festival and at the West End Cultural Centre with Western Canada Music Award winners The Mariachi Ghost.
 Zrada is currently recording new music at Collector Studio with plans to digitally release songs steadily throughout the year.
 Zrada is Andrijko Semaniuk, Adam Ciric, Alex Derlago, Mikhas Chabluk, Nick Luchak and Andriy Michalchyshyn.